vmware/terraform-provider-avi/website/docs/d/avi_cluster.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `name` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `name` - Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `nodes` - Minimum of 1 items required.
 Maximum of 7 items allowed.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `rejoin_nodes_automatically` - Re-join cluster nodes automatically in the event one of the node is reset to factory.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
-* `uuid` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `uuid` - Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
-* `virtual_ip` - A v4 virtual ip address.
-This v4 ip address will be dynamically reconfigured so that it always is the ip of the cluster leader.
-Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `virtual_ip` - A v4 virtual ip address for the cluster that always points to the v4 ip of the leader node in cluster.
+Allowed with any value in enterprise, essentials, basic, enterprise with cloud services edition.
-* `virtual_ip6` - A v6 virtual ip address.
-This v6 ip address will be dynamically reconfigured so that it always is the ip of the cluster leader.
+* `virtual_ip6` - A v6 virtual ip address for the cluster that always points to the v6 ip of the leader node in cluster.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.